Cinderwall Lowlands

 Shatterfield

-Deep pits and chasms that shatter the landscape all around in narrow, jagged gaps—dropping hundreds of feet down—slowly leak toxic fumes and burning gas up into the atmosphere.
+Deep pits and chasms that break the landscape all around in narrow, jagged gaps, dropping hundreds of feet down.
+Clouds slowly rise, leaking toxic fumes and flammable gas in pillars rising up into the atmosphere.
 The sky above is filled with dark clouds, stained by the burning landscape below.
+Hot ash fills the air, and the ground is broken up by rivers of flowing lava pouring down the chasms and cracks or violently exploding into the air.
+Only the most resilient heat-immune creatures can even survive the scorching heat of the air of the Shatterfield.

 Vice Alter